 We need a public, single-payer pharmacare plan

-to replace our broken, patchwork, U.S.-style system.
+Our patchwork, U.S.-style system needs to be replaced.
 Canadians overwhelmingly believe access to health care should be based on need, rather than income.
 Prescription drugs should not be any different.
 Yet as drug prices rise ever higher, the gaping holes in our patchwork of public and private drug plans mean more people are skipping doses, going into debt, getting sicker – and in some cases, dying.

 Ensuring that everyone has access to medications is possible